ghasemdev/ghasemdev/README.md

-# Hello!! 😃
+# Hi ! 😃
 My name is Ghasem and I am an Android Developer

 ## 📃 About Me

 I'm currently studying computer engineering 💻 </br>
-Personally, I am interested in learning more and group activities.
-The complex project more interesting it is for me, because it makes me learn more.

 My favorite programming language is Kotlin and I like to make Android software.
-I also like software engineering topics.
+Personally, I'm interested in learning more and group activities.
+The complex project more interesting for me, because it makes me learn more.

 ### ⚒️ Tech Stack